Why the World Fears the Cross

 To look at the Cross honestly is to see a God who refuses to save Himself by abandoning us.
 It is to see a Lord who chooses humiliation rather than revenge.
 It is to see love enduring pain for the sake of mercy.

-And that kind of love is dangerous — because it cannot be bought, threatened, or manipulated.
+That kind of love is dangerous — because it cannot be bought, threatened, or manipulated.

 The Eucharist, too, is inseparable from the Cross.
 The Mass is not a religious performance; it is the sacramental presence of Christ’s self-offering.
 The Church does not merely remember Calvary; she enters its mystery and receives its fruit.

 This is why Eucharistic life forms courage.
 If Christ offers Himself, then we can offer ourselves.
-Not in dramatic ways necessarily, but in daily fidelity: patience, honesty, humility, service, hidden sacrifice.
+Not in dramatic ways, necessarily, but in daily fidelity: patience, honesty, humility, service, hidden sacrifice.

 If you fear the Cross, do not be ashamed.
 Bring that fear to Christ.
 Ask for the grace to trust.
 Ask for the courage to love.